Michionlion/rayterm/README.md

 will fail without it.
 See `gradle.properties` to change the default expected installation locations, if you wish to use external packages.

+***Postmortem Note***: Some of the custom git repositories that `gradle deps` uses no longer exist, and so anyone wishing to build this project will need to manually install and point Gradle to the correct locations.

 The `gcc` toolchain is used to compile `RayTerm`.
 We specifically require `g++-7`, and by default search `/usr/bin/` for it.
 This is taken care of automatically when `gradle compileCu` is run, but may need to be manually